 The Council of Property Search Organisations (CoPSO) has noted the determinations of a review by MoveWithUs that conveyancing searches do not figure amongst the common causes of delays in the conveyancing process.
 Local searches are unlikely to be the root cause of delay in conveyancing in Martlesham Heath.

-How does conveyancing in Martlesham Heath differ for newly converted properties?
+How does conveyancing in Martlesham Heath differ for new build properties?

-Most buyers of new build residence in Martlesham Heath come to us having been asked by the seller to sign contracts and commit to the purchase even before the house is built.
-This is because house builders in Martlesham Heath usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Martlesham Heath approach us having been asked by the developer to sign contracts and commit to the purchase even before the residence is ready to move into.
+This is because builders in Martlesham Heath tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Martlesham Heath or who has acted in the same development.

 As co-executor for the estate of my grandfather I am disposing of a residence in Swansea but I am based in Martlesham Heath.
 My solicitor (based 300 miles from mehas requested that I sign a statutory declaration ahead of the transaction finalising.
 Could you suggest a conveyancing practitioner in Martlesham Heath who can attest and place their company stamp on the document?